Concerns, Comments, Complaints? WE’RE LISTENING

 • Share with you the actions we are taking when serious failings in services are identified

-Alternately, if you are not happy with the outcome of our Stage 1 investigation, you have the right to escalate your concerns to Stage 2.
+If you are not happy with the outcome of the stage 1 investigation you have the right to escalate your concerns to stage 2.

 Stage 2 of our complaints procedure involves an internal review of the complaint and investigations, this internal review is conducted by individuals that were not involved in the initial response, and not involved in the subject matter of the complaint and is therefore independent.